The best materials for your cat tree

 The best materials for scratching posts

 There are many things to consider before you buy a scratching piece of furniture.
 The question we get most is “which material is best for your Rebel?”
-Let’s be very clear, when a cat wants to break something, he will break it finally.
+Let’s be very clear, when a cat wants to break something, he will break it eventually.
 No matter how strong the material is.
 But of course some materials are stronger than others.

 So everybody understands that when you use a lightweight plush it will break faster than heavy plush (>500 grams).All cats are different (like humans) and will eventually have their own preference about what they prefer to scratch their claws on.